Oregon Dept. of Corrections

 News Releases

-An Oregon Department of Corrections (DOC) adult in custody, Eric Hrafn Vilhjalms Walston, died the May 1, 2024.
-Walston was incarcerated at Oregon State Penitentiary (OSP) in Salem and passed away at an area hospital while on end-of-life care.
-As with all in-custody deaths, the Oregon State Police have been notified.
+An Oregon Department of Corrections (DOC) adult in custody, Reyes Benitez Mendoza, died December 18, 2024.
+Mendoza was incarcerated at Oregon State Penitentiary (OSP) in Salem and passed away at the facility.
+As with all in-custody deaths, the Oregon State Police have been notified, and the State Medical Examiner will determine cause of death.

-Walston entered DOC custody on July 30, 2020, from Lane County with an earliest release date of October 28, 2026.
-Walston was 49 years old.
+Mendoza entered DOC custody on April 5, 2006, from Umatilla County with no anticipated release date.
+Mendoza was 49 years old.
 Next of kin has been notified.

 DOC takes all in-custody deaths seriously.
 The agency is responsible for the care and custody of approximately 12,000 men and women who are incarcerated in 12 institutions across the state.
 While crime information is public record, DOC elects to disclose only upon request out of respect for any family or victims.